-Cash flow forecasts show that the Constabulary's cash flows remain positive throughout the coronavirus pandemic planning period with no recourse to overdraft or borrowings.
-The Home Office brought forward payment of the pensions grant of £1.16m to April.
-Additionally, the Home Office has agreed to release half of the 2020/21 police officer uplift grant of earlier than planned.
-Both measures have contributed to support the Constabulary's positive liquidity position.
+The Constabulary's cash flows remained positive throughout the coronavirus pandemic period with no recourse to overdraft or borrowings.
+The Home Office brought forward payment of the pensions grant of £1.16m to April and the Constabulary received additional funding of £792k to cover the costs of policing during the pandemic.
+The Constabulary also received reimbursement of the costs of PPE and lost income during the financial year.
+Additionally, the Home Office released half of the 2020/21 police officer uplift grant earlier than planned and continued to pay the grant monthly, rather than quarterly, in arrears.
+These measures contributed to support the Constabulary's positive liquidity position.